Trump lashes out at Britain’s ambassador for a second day

 An investigation is underway over the major breach of diplomatic security.

+May’s spokesman said the prime minister had phone Darroch to tell him he still had her full support.

-The tweets, together with a similar barrage on Monday, will serve to ratchet up pressure on Britain’s government over Darroch, who also has been accused by some Brexit-backing U.K. politicians of lacking enthusiasm for Britain’s departure from the European Union.
+But the tweets, together with a similar barrage on Monday, ratcheted up pressure on Britain’s government over Darroch, who also has been accused by some Brexit-backing U.K. politicians of lacking enthusiasm for Britain’s departure from the European Union.

 The journalist who reported the leak, Isabel Oakeshott, is a strong Brexit backer and an ally of Brexit Party leader Nigel Farage, who also is Britain’s leading champion of Trump.